pingles/consul-coreos/README.md

 ## Implementation

-It will use etcd and fleet to determine the size and configuration of your CoreOS cluster and spin up a Consul cluster on top of it.
+It uses etcd and fleet to determine the size and configuration of your CoreOS cluster and spins up a Consul cluster on top of it.
 It runs Consul inside Docker containers (as nature intended) using [progrium's excellent Consul Docker image](https://github.com/progrium/docker-consul).

 Note that as of now, it only supports running Consul on *every* CoreOS host in your cluster.
 This is because it looks at the output of `fleetctl list-machines` and tells Consul to expect that many hosts to connect before bootstrapping the cluster.